ricky-boebel/yup-capstone/README.md

 ### Feature engineering
 Feature engineering was largely dictated by creating groupings that Yup's customer base would be interested in.
 A key focus was on creating features that relate to the idea of fostering a [growth mindset](https://en.wikipedia.org/wiki/Mindset#Fixed_and_growth), a widely accepted psychological theory that students an be placed on a continuum according to their implicit views of "where ability comes from".
 Other features were focused on
 * Categories defining sessions where the following growth mindset phrases appear(defined by Yup)
-    * Hard work, Working hard, You're so close, You are so close, Nice effort, You've got this, You got this, Keep at it, Keep trying, Good Job, Almost there, Yet
+    * Phrase are: Hard work, Working hard, You're so close, You are so close, Nice effort, You've got this, You got this, Keep at it, Keep trying, Good Job, Almost there, and Yet
 * Number of Questions asked (student/tutor/total)
 * Question type asked (how, what, when , where , why, who)
 * Length of the session